mvolkmann/blog/src/ocaml.md

 Another approach is to use a generalized algebraic data type (GADT), but that introduces complexity.

+## Modules

+A module provides a namespace for a collection of named values that can be types, constants, and functions.
+It provides a way to identify multiple of these that happen to have the same name.
+For example, the `List` and `Array` modules both define the `map` function.

+An `open` expresion brings the names defined in a module into the current scope.
+Circular dependencies between modules are not allowed.

+A module is defined with the syntax `module ModuleName = struct ... end`.

+A module type is define with the syntax
+`module type ModuleTypeName = sig ... end`.
+It can contain the following kinds of specifications:
+`type`, `exception`, `val`, and `module type`.

 ## Exception Handling

 The built-in type `exn` is an